Skip to content

 #Check the Three Messages Toggles First

 Open Settings → Messages and find three switches stacked together. iMessage sits at the top, MMS Messaging appears under SMS/MMS, and Group Messaging lives directly below MMS.
 All three need to be green for an iPhone to send group chats reliably.
-On our iPhone 15 running iOS 18.3, flipping Group Messaging off, counting to ten, and turning it back on revived a chat that had been stuck on “Sending…” for two days.
+Flipping Group Messaging off, counting to ten, and turning it back on often revives a chat that has been stuck on “Sending…” for days.

 Order matters when you toggle.

-Toggling iMessage off, waiting until “Waiting for activation…” cleared, then toggling it back on triggered a fresh registration with Apple.
-Delivery resumed within 45 seconds.
+Toggling iMessage off, waiting until “Waiting for activation…” clears, then toggling it back on triggers a fresh registration with Apple, and delivery typically resumes within a minute.
 According to Apple’s iMessage support page, iMessage requires that both your phone number and Apple ID be verified, and re-registration clears stale phone-number associations that block group sends.

 The same page states that 1 active phone number is the minimum requirement to receive iMessage on a given device.